- Global IPO volumes rose 150% and proceeds rose by 215% year-on-year

 - Q2 2021 was the best performing second quarter in 20 years

-The positive performance of the global IPO market indicates global economic recovery is well underway, although the pace of recovery varies across markets.
-While SPACs continue to be a hot topic, US SPACs have stepped out of the driver’s seat through Q2 after a high level of activity for the past 12 months.
-At the same time, European SPAC IPO activity grew, totalling 21 SPAC IPOs through 1H 2021.
+The positive performance of the global IPO market is good news indicating global economic recovery is well underway, although the pace of recovery varies across markets.
+While SPACs continue to be a hot topic, US SPACs have stepped out of the driver’s seat through Q2 after a high level of activities for the past 12 months.
+At the same time, European SPAC IPO activity grew totalling 21 SPAC IPOs through 1H 2021.

-IPO activities in the Americas continued at a fast pace through 1H 2021, with 276 IPOs raising US$93.9b.
+IPO activities in the Americas continued at a fast pace through 1H 2021 with 276 IPOs raising US$93.9b.
 In the Asia-Pacific region, IPO activity remained steady with 471 IPOs raising US$74.3b.
-On the heels of a strong bull run in EMEIA equities markets, IPO activity in the region through 1H 2021 surged, resulting in 323 IPOs raising US$53.8b.
-EMEIA recorded the highest growth rates year-on-year among the three regions.
+As for the EMEIA region, on the heels of a strong bull run in equities markets, IPO activity through 1H 2021 surged resulting in 323 IPOs raising US$53.8b, and recorded the highest growth rates year-on-year amongst the three regions.

-For the fourth consecutive quarter starting from Q3 2020, technology has led the sectors by deal number, accounting for over a quarter (27%) of all 1H deals with 284 IPOs raising US$90.2b.
-The health care sector followed, accounting for 17% of 1H 2021 IPOs with 187 deals raising US$33.4b, followed by industrials which saw 140 IPOs raise US$24.3b.
-These and other findings were published in the EY Global IPO trends report, Global IPO Trends: Q2 2021.
+For the fourth consecutive quarter starting from Q3 2020, technology has led the sectors by deal number accounting for over a quarter (27%) of all 1H deals with 284 IPOs raising US$90.2b.
+The health care sector followed, accounting for 17% of 1H 2021 IPOs with 187 deals raising US$33.4b followed by Industrials which saw 140 IPOs raise US$24.3b.
+These and other findings were published today in the EY Global IPO trends report, Global IPO Trends: Q2 2021.

 Paul Go, EY Global IPO Leader, says:

 “Globally, IPO markets put in a strong performance in Q2 2021 as traditional IPOs continued to benefit from the momentum in the first quarter while SPACs took a pause.
 IPO-bound companies wanting to take advantage of favorable market sentiment and high liquidity were keen to complete their transactions before an expected mid-year slow-down.
-Companies considering an IPO should prepare multipronged strategies that demonstrate resilience against geopolitics, the evolving COVID-19 pandemic situation, valuations and governance challenges.”
+Companies considering an IPO should prepare multipronged strategies that demonstrate resilience against geopolitics, pandemic, valuations and governance challenges.”